Ecommerce Localization: A Guide to Driving Growth Across Markets

 For companies that need to succeed in more than one region simultaneously, staying in the game and breaking through the clutter of sellers clamoring for attention in every online marketplace requires careful planning.

-A solid ecommerce localization strategy will look at everything from the IT workflows and multilingual customer service to marketing and UX localization—and this guide will take you through every aspect you need to consider.
+A solid localization strategy for your ecommerce business will look at everything from the IT workflows and multilingual customer service to marketing and UX localization—and this guide will take you through every aspect you need to consider.

 International ecommerce: the big picture